thomasebsmith/finances/README.md

 - Python >= 3.8

 ## Quick Start
+It is recommended to install and run this library in a virtual environment;
+however, doing so is not required.

 To run an example program that uses this library:
 ```sh
 $ git clone https://github.com/thomasebsmith/finances.git